anonymous-ijcai2026/LinguaWorks/README.md

 **LinguaWorks** is a research-oriented interactive system that supports **skill-oriented prompt construction** for large language models (LLMs).
 It operationalizes the concept of **Prompt Apprenticeship**, a learning-centered framework that scaffolds users in acquiring **transferable prompt construction skills**, rather than merely producing optimized prompts.

-This repository contains the reference implementation of LinguaWorks used in our IJCAI 2026 submission.

 ---

 ## Overview